doctorandrewbrown/bridgendphysics-wireframes/README.md

 * Header with CTA - This is a banner section announcing the business title and a tagline summing up the essentials of the service.
 This section also includes a CTA button linking to the contact form.
 * Testimonials - Social proof in the form of testimonials from happy clients was considered to be crucial content for this type of business, Therefore this section was placed near the page top.
-* About me - This section gives information on the qualifications and experience of the site-owner.
+* About - This section gives information on the qualifications and experience of the site-owner.
 * Subjects offered
 * Key features - one-to-one, online, hybrid.
 This section uses the design convention of icons to highlight features.
-* Map - Provides business location information
-* Contact form
+* Contact details information.This section doubles as the footer
-* Footer - This section was included more for sake of convention than information value.

 ### Skeleton

 ### Surface